-If you’ve received a melanoma diagnosis or a suspicious biopsy result, The Johns Hopkins Melanoma Program is here to help.
+If you’ve received a diagnosis or a suspicious biopsy result for melanoma or another form of skin cancer, the Johns Hopkins Melanoma/Skin Cancer Program is here to help.
 Our program brings together industry-leading care and world-class research.
-Our multidisciplinary group of renowned experts works as a team to determine individualized treatment plans and clinical trials that will benefit our patients most.
+Our multidisciplinary group of renowned experts works as a team to determine individualized treatment plans and find clinical trials that are most likely to benefit our patients.

 Our Approach to Care

 A Multidisciplinary Team Committed to Each Individual Patient

 At the Johns Hopkins Melanoma/Skin Cancer Program, we practice multi-disciplinary care for every single patient.
 This means that the entire care team — dermatologists, surgeons, medical oncologists, radiation oncologists, radiologists and pathologists— works together closely to make an accurate diagnosis and develop an individualized treatment plan.